 Difference between cocoa and cacao

-The term Cacao in English usually means a product made from the least refined or processed cacao beans, giving a product nearest to its natural state. (raw cacao for example).
+The term Cacao in English usually means a product made from the least refined or processed cacao beans, giving a product nearest to its natural state, but which has still gone through the mild heat of the fermentation process. (raw cacao for example).

 Cocoa is the term used when the cacao beans have been heated and further processed, heated and made into powder, separated from its “butter” content.

 Chocolate does contain polyphenols (antioxidants), vitamin E and traces of minerals.

 La prune d’Ente sur son arbre avant de devenir le pruneau d’Agen – The Ente plum on its tree, before becoming the Agen prune